SysBioChalmers/GECKO/README.rst

 Last update: 2017-12-08

-This repository is administered by Benjamin J. Sanchez (`@BenjaSanchez cobrapy <https://github.com/benjasanchez>`__), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.
+This repository is administered by Benjamin J. Sanchez (`@BenjaSanchez <https://github.com/benjasanchez>`__), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.

 Building a GECKO model
 ----------------------------------